dcschreiber/boiler-project/SETUP_HUMAN_TASKS.md

 ---

+### Prerequisites missing
+- Run `npm run setup:prerequisites` to auto-install Node.js, Docker, and Python
+- The script uses nvm for Node.js and pyenv for Python version management
+- Docker Desktop will be installed automatically (manual step on macOS)

+### Docker not running
+- The setup script will try to start Docker automatically
+- If issues persist, restart Docker Desktop manually

-## 🚨 Troubleshooting
+## 🚨 Common Issues & Solutions

 ### "Missing environment variables" error
-- Double-check your `.env.local` file
+- Double-check your `.env.local` file exists in the project root
-- Make sure there are no extra spaces or quotes
+- Make sure there are no extra spaces or quotes around values
+- Environment variables should not be wrapped in quotes
-- Run `npm run validate-env` to see what's missing
+- Run `npm run validate-env` to see exactly what's missing

 ### "Cannot connect to Supabase"
 - Verify your Supabase project is active